DimEvil/VISdatapaper/paper.md

 ## Taxonomic coverage

-The inland waters dataset contains 64 fish species reported from Flemish enclosed waters and watercourses (some of which are non-native, invasive species), as well as a number of non-target species (mainly crustaceans).
+The inland waters dataset contains 64 fish species reported from Flemish enclosed waters and watercourses (some of which are non-native or invasive species), as well as a number of non-target species (mainly crustaceans).
 This dataset also includes a number of typical brackish water fish species which sometimes can be found in inland water sites at proximity of the sea and/or behind the sluice gates.
-The class of Actinopterygii is best represented (63 species), along with one Petromyzontida (Lampetra planeri) and 7 crustaceans from the order Decapoda.
+The class of Actinopterygii is best represented (63 species), along with one Petromyzontida (*Lampetra planeri*) and 7 crustaceans from the order Decapoda.

 The estuarine waters dataset contains 116 fish species found in the estuaries of the River Yser and the River Scheldt, as well as 9 non-target crustacean species.
 The class of Actinopterygii is best represented (110 species), along with three Petromyzontida, and three Chondrichthyes.
 All the crustaceans in this dataset are from the order of the Decapoda.